AWS Sagemaker Orchestrator

 There are three ways you can authenticate your orchestrator and link it to the IAM role you have created:

-The recommended way to authenticate your SageMaker orchestrator is by registering an AWS Service Connector and connecting it to your SageMaker orchestrator:
+The recommended way to authenticate your SageMaker orchestrator is by registering an AWS Service Connector and connecting it to your SageMaker orchestrator.
+If you plan to use scheduled pipelines, ensure the credentials used by the service connector have the necessary EventBridge and IAM permissions listed in the Required IAM Permissions section:

 zenml service-connector register <CONNECTOR_NAME> --type aws -i